 Stipulations.
 In the discretion of the Presiding Officer, the Parties may, by written stipulation filed with the Presiding Officer at any stage of the proceeding, or by oral stipulation made at a hearing, agree as to the truth of any fact pertinent to the proceeding.
 The Presiding Officer may require parties to propose stipulations.
 In making findings, the Presiding Officer need not be bound by a stipulation which is in contravention of law or erroneous on its face.

 Submission Without a Hearing.
-Any Party may elect to waive a hearing and submit his case upon written submissions.
+Any Party may elect to waive a hearing and submit his or her case upon written submissions.
 Submission of a case without a hearing does not relieve the Parties from the necessity of proving the facts supporting their allegations or defenses on which a Party has the burden of proof.

 Conduct of Hearing.